rust-lang/rfcs/text/3537-msrv-resolver.md

 - Build on or for systems that are no longer supported by rustc (e.g. old glibc, AndroidNDK, etc)
 - Library and tool maintainers catering to the above use cases

+The MSRV may extend back only a couple releases or to a year+ and they may choose to update on an as-need basis or keep to a strict cadence.

 Depending on the reason they are working with an old version, they might be developing the project with it or they might be using the latest toolchain.

-For some of these use cases, they might controlling their "MSRV" via `rust-toolchain.toml`, rather than `package.rust-version`, as its their only supported Rust version.
+For some of these use cases, they might controlling their "MSRV" via `rust-toolchain.toml`, rather than `package.rust-version`, as its their only supported Rust version (e.g. an application with a vetted toolchain).

 When multiple Rust versions are supported, like with library and tool maintainers, they will need to verify at least their MSRV and latest.
 Ideally, they also [verify their latest dependencies](https://doc.rust-lang.org/cargo/guide/continuous-integration.html#verifying-latest-dependencies) though this is already a recommended practice when people follow the [default choice to commit their lockfile](https://doc.rust-lang.org/cargo/faq.html#why-have-cargolock-in-version-control).
+The way they verify dependencies is restricted as they can't rely on always updating via Dependabot/RenovateBot as a way to verify them.
+Maintainers likely only need to do a compilation check for MSRV as their regular CI runs ensure that the behavior (which is usually independent of rust version) is correct for the MSRV-compatible dependencies.

-Priority 2 because:
+**Priority 2 because:**
 - MSRV applies to all interactions to the project which also means that the level of "support" is consistent
 - This implies stagnation and there are cases where people could more easily use newer toolchains, like Debian users, but that is less so the case for other users
 - For library and tool maintainers, they are absorbing costs from these less common use cases
   - They could shift these costs to those that need old versions by switching to the "Latest MSRV" workflow by allowing their users to backport fixes to prior MSRV releases

-Pain points:
+**Pain points:**

 Maintaining a working `Cargo.lock` is frustrating, as demonstrated earlier.

-When developing with the latest toolchain, delaying feedback to CI or an embedded image build process can be frustrating (using too-new dependencies, using too-new Cargo or Rust features, etc).
+When developing with the latest toolchain, feedback is delayed until CI or an embedded image build process which can be frustrating (using too-new dependencies, using too-new Cargo or Rust features, etc).

 ### Extended published MSRV w/ latest development MSRV

 This is where the published package for a project claims an extended MSRV but interactions within the repo require the latest toolchain.
-The requirement on the latest MSRV could from the `Cargo.lock` containing dependencies with the latest MSRV or they could be using Cargo features that don't affect the published package.
+The requirement on the latest MSRV could come from the `Cargo.lock` containing dependencies with the latest MSRV or they could be using Cargo features that don't affect the published package.
 In some cases, the advertised MSRV might be for a lower tier of support than what is supported for the latest version.
 For instance, a project might intentionally skip testing against their MSRV because of known bugs that will fail the test suite.

+In some cases, the MSRV-incompatible dependencies might be restricted to `dev-dependencies`.
+Though local development can't be performed with the MSRV, the fact that the tests are verifying (on a newer MSRV) that the dependencies work gives a good amount of confidence that they will work on the MSRV so long as they compile.

 Compared to the above workflow, this is likely targeted at just library and tool maintainers as other use cases don't have access to the latest version or they are needing the repo to be compatible with their MSRV.

-Priority 3 because:
+**Priority 3 because:**
 - The MSRV has various carve outs, providing an inconsistent experience compared to other packages using other workflows and affecting the quality of the ecosystem
   - For workspaces with bins, `cargo install --locked` is expected to work with the MSRV but won't
   - If they use new Cargo features, then `[patch]`ing in a git source for the dependency won't work